What Is AI-Ready Data? 5 Factors That Define Data Readiness

 Adopting a Data as a Product Mindset

-An enterprise aspiring to scale Artificial Intelligence cannot make the mistake of treating data as an afterthought.
-In its place, they need to adopt a Data as a Product mindset, where data can be packaged as usable, reusable, and governed assets with clearly-defined policy controls and ownership.
+An enterprise aspiring to build AI powered products and workflows cannot treat data as an afterthought.
+Adopting a Data as a Product mindset means packaging data as usable, reusable, and governed assets with clearly defined policy controls and ownership, so that every AI powered application draws from a trusted, consistent source.

-This Data as a Product approach combines the key elements of AI readiness, where metadata adds context, governance brings compliance and trust, reusability cuts down redundancy, and domain ownership ensures proper accountability.
+This Data as a Product approach combines the key elements that make data AI-ready: metadata adds context, governance brings compliance and trust, reusability cuts down redundancy, and domain ownership ensures proper accountability.

 The product mindset helps in always keeping scalability, consistency, and reliability in the thick of things, unlike traditional, project-driven pipelines.
 This shift allows AI-ready data to be sustainably adopted across the enterprise.